12 Quick Checkout Optimization Tactics That Work

 So, ensure that you offer the three most popular payment options in the market you’re selling.
 It’s also worth analyzing the most popular devices among your customers - for example, if 70% of your customers are iPhone users, you should offer Apple Pay.

-ACI Worldwide reports that offering the top three payment methods vs just the most popular can boost checkout conversions by 30%.
+ACI Worldwide reports that offering the top three payment methods vs just the most popular can boost checkout conversions by a whopping 30%.

 8. Drive sales with psychological triggers